Technology and Communications

-As a member of the Energy and Commerce Committee, I am working to ensure the benefits of the internet are accessible for all families and business in Michigan, while promoting a regulatory environment which allows for continued technological growth and innovation.
+As a member of the Subcommittee on Communications and Technology, I am working to ensure the benefits of the Internet are accessible for all families and business in Michigan—including rural areas—while promoting a regulatory environment which allows for continued technological growth and innovation.

 America is a nation built on innovation and our companies are on the leading edge of these transformations.
 Congress has a role to play in ensuring future innovations can flourish free from undue interference, as the only way the federal government can keep pace with innovation is by promoting a light-touch regulatory approach that enables the digital economy to thrive.

 In March 2018, the FCC released its proposed wireless infrastructure order that would save Americans an estimated $1.56 billion.
 The proposed order would not only expand broadband access for more Americans, including the expedited roll out of 5G, but the savings also could create more than 17,000 jobs.

 As a member of the Rural Broadband Caucus, I understand that expanding broadband deployment to rural America is important so that these residents are not left behind and can compete in our global economy.
 Serving rural America poses unique challenges, and there are still far too many individuals who lack access to broadband internet and the benefits it offers.
 There is no simple fix to closing this “digital divide,” but Congress can take important steps to expand access to high-speed Internet.

 I support efforts to reduce barriers to broadband deployment, including cutting red tape, encouraging greater competition among broadband providers, and working with federal agencies to deploy federal dollars to unserved and underserved communities in an effective and responsible manner.
 We must make sure that federal support programs for broadband deployment are not wasted by competing against each other.